Tour the Bloomerang Giving Platform Take the Tour

 Now that you know the basic difference between the two, you should have a better understanding of what counts as a cultivation email or a solicitation email.
 To make things even easier, the NextAfter team included some examples:

-Cultivation Emails:
+Cultivation emails:

 • newsletter